 Workplace-based learning in community general practice under supervision is the core of general practice training.
-A tailored teaching plan is developed for each registrar by their supervisor based on their learning needs and the context of the practice.
+A tailored teaching and supervision plan is developed for each registrar based on their learning needs and the context of the practice.

-Other activities might include direct observation, case-based teaching, patient scenario discussions, joint consultations, formal teaching on specific topics, demonstration of and participation in clinical procedures, random case analyses, small group discussions and cultural education.
+Other activities might include direct observation, case-based teaching, patient scenario discussions, joint consultations, formal teaching on specific topics, review of recorded consultations, demonstration of and participation in clinical procedures, random case analyses, small group discussions and cultural education.

-Registrars participate in a minimum of 125 hours of out-of-practice education, including workshops, self-directed learning, peer learning and exam preparation (refer to Table 1 in Out-of-practice time requirements).
+Registrars participate in out-of-practice education, including workshops, self-directed learning, peer learning and exam preparation.

 To be admitted to Fellowship of the RACGP (both FRACGP and FRACGP-RG), a registrar must:

 - pass the three RACGP Fellowship exams.

 Registrars can only sit the three RACGP Fellowship exams after they have completed the education and training component of the FSP and met other exam eligibility requirements.
 Once a registrar enrols in and sits their first exam, they have a three-year candidacy period (six exam semesters) in which to attempt all three exams.